tong-ece-cmu/Unnamed-Simulator/architecture03/README.md

 So, the easiest design is to have stall when meeting a branching code.
 Unpause CPU when the branching code has been resolved.

 The better design is to have branch take one path, and if predict wrong, roll back all changes.
 Take one path, we need to record that we are doing this, so we can roll back later.
 At the execute stage, before the third clock edge, we need to compare execute result with our prediction.
-If predication in correct, flush the decoded instruction.
+If predication incorrect, flush the decoded instruction.
 Clock in NOP for the first flip-flop and execute state input flip-flop.

 Currently the Instruction memory is super simplified.
 At the clock edge when PC is clocked in, the instruction is immediately fetched.
 So everything is assumed to be happending at the clock edge, both PC ready and instruction fetch.